The Kent Website since 1999

 This is a subject I can't speak about with too much confidence.
 I've generally been able to get the best quote direct form the insurance company website themselves without using an intermediary so I'm not a frequent visitor to comparison websites.
 I'd be interested to hear (and publish) consumer feedback.

-To send us some feedback simply drop us a line at email@example.com.
+To send us some feedback or to share your thoughts send an email at firstname.lastname@example.org.
 Our editorial policy is to only publish information which is helpful to other consumers, so we're likely to use advice, tips and questions which are useful to the wider audience.

 How can you get a better quote than a price comparison website, don't they check against all insurance companies?